( Shhh -- Beardsley Park-Treeland is Bridgeport’s best kept secret ! )

 Teppanyaki & Supreme Buffet has also opened up in the center.

--- Tony's Huntington Inn has music on many summer weekends.
+Tony's Huntington Inn has live music on the terrace on Sundays through the summer..
 Look for their sandwich board sign on the Corner of Evers Street and Huntington Turnpike for upcoming artists.
-Goggle map & review
+FB Goggle map & review

 Bridgeport Pal (Christmas Village)